rakuten-f2e/react-redux-homework/README.md

    * Write test if your component or function is in incubating instead of finish
 3. Please write the description and the `shell command` of your application in `README`.

-**NOTE: Your should write Configurable, Testable and Maintainable code**
+**NOTE: You should write Configurable, Testable and Maintainable code**

 ### Technical
 * React